 In 2018, ransomware made more than $8 billion.
 And that number is expected to rise, as it historically has.
 In 2016, for instance, ransomware costs were just $1 billion.

 Q: How many ransomware attacks are there per day?

-On average, slightly more than 4000 ransomware attacks are carried out every day.
+On average, slightly more than 4000 attacks are carried out every day, ransomware statistics confirm.
 That number is also steadily increasing, as the industry continues to find new ways to exploit internet users.
 This increasing number will open more doors and opportunities for hackers to extort as much money as possible from both individuals and organizations.

 Over the past decade, ransomware use has skyrocketed.
-It’s the most popular cyberattack on any kind of both individuals and large organizations alike, with recent ransomware attacks in 2019 especially vicious.
+It’s the most popular type of cyberattack on any kind of both individuals and large organizations alike, with recent ransomware attacks in 2019 especially vicious.

 Because it works!
 Hackers have succeeded in numerous cases.
 And if we continue to let this happen, it’s activity will be more widespread, and the likelihood of us encountering it one day will increase.

 And this is why these ransomware statistics are here to keep you on your toes.
 Stay safe!